 \section{Properties of the limit distribution}

-The estimates of Section~\ref{subsec near-diagonal estimates} show that the family of random fields $(s_d(x))_{x \in M}$ has a local scaling limit around any point $x \in M$, as $d$ goes to infinity.
+The estimates of Sect.~\ref{subsec near-diagonal estimates} show that the family of random fields $(s_d(x))_{x \in M}$ has a local scaling limit around any point $x \in M$, as $d$ goes to infinity.
 Moreover, the limit field does not depend on $x$.
-The limit is a Gaussian centered random process from $\R^n$ to $\R^r$ which correlation kernel is $e_\infty : (w,z) \mapsto \xi(w,z) I_r$, where $I_r$ stands for the identity of $\R^r$ and $\xi$ was defined in Section~\ref{subsec near-diagonal estimates}.
+The limit is a Gaussian centered random process from $\R^n$ to $\R^r$ whose correlation kernel is $e_\infty : (w,z) \mapsto \xi(w,z) I_r$, where $I_r$ stands for the identity of $\R^r$ and $\xi$ was defined in Sect.~\ref{subsec near-diagonal estimates}.
 This limit process is known as the Bargmann--Fock process.

 The goal of this section is to establish some properties of the Bargmann--Fock process.
 These results will be useful in the next section to prove that, for $d$ large enough, the local behavior of $s_d$ around any given $x \in M$ is the same as that of the limit process.